Nkwenti-Severian-Ndongtsop/Automated_Backup_Recovery/README.md

 Next you need to cd into the **Automated_Backup_Recovery** directory and build the docker file\
 this file copies the two directories to the container

-use this command to build he file:
+use this command to build the file:

 ```
 cd Automated_Backup_Recovery/ && sudo docker build -t test-image .